phenixdigital/phoenix_storybook/README.md

 ### 5. Create some content

 Then you can start creating some content for your storybook.
-Storybook can contain different kinds of _entries_:
+Storybook can contain different kinds of _stories_:

-- **component entries**: to document and showcase your components across different variations.
+- **component stories**: to document and showcase your components across different variations.
 - **pages**: to publish some UI guidelines, framework or whatever with regular HTML content.
 - **examples**: to show how your components can be used and mixed in real UI pages.

-_As of `0.4.0`, only component and page entries are available._
+_As of `0.4.0`, only component and page stories are available._

-Entries are described as Elixir scripts (`.exs`) created under your `:content_path` folder.
+Stories are described as Elixir scripts (`.exs`) created under your `:content_path` folder.
 Feel free to organize them in sub-folders, as the hierarchy will be respected in your storybook sidebar.

-Here is an example of a stateless (function) component entry:
+Here is an example of a stateless (function) component story:

 ```elixir
 # storybook/components/button.exs